howardshu/cs188-cabinet-door-team11/README.md

-# Cabinet Door Opening Robot - Student Project
+# Cabinet Door Opening Robot - CS 188 Starter Project

 ### Disclaimer

-This project was designed for CS 188 as a template starter project.
+This project was designed for CS 188 - Intro to Robotics as a template starter project.
 If you have any issues with the codebase, please email me at holdengs @ cs.ucla.edu!

 ## Overview